raleel/Mythras-Imperative/Mythras-Imperative-MARKDOWN-2024-27-01.md

 ### Knockback

 An attack which imparts more damage than the SIZ of the recipient will, by default, result in the character being knocked back.
-The damage in this circumstance is before any reduction due to parrying or armourarmor.
+The damage in this circumstance is before any reduction due to parrying or armor.
 On receiving such a blow, the recipient must pass an Easy Acrobatics or Standard Athletics roll to avoid falling prone.
 They are also thrust one metre for every five points of damage (or fraction thereof) over their SIZ.
 Proactively using the Brace Combat Action can reduce or even negate the effects of knockback.

 ### Leaping Attacks